Can time outdoors improve your eyesight and mental health?

-According to the International Agency for the Prevention of Blindness (IAPB), by the year 2050 it is expected that nearly 50% of the global population will be myopic (nearsighted).
+According to the International Agency for the Prevention of Blindness (IAPB), by the year 2050 it is expected that nearly 50 per cent of the global population will be myopic (nearsighted).

 According to the IAPB, myopia is due to a mismatch between the eyeball length and its optical power.
 This results in the lens of the eye focusing its intended image in front of the retina, rather than on it, causing blurred distance vision.